Siltcon Powerbank 30000mAh 22.5W - Snellader - Siltcon

 • A built-in LED flashlight for use in the dark

-• An SOS mode for emergency situations
+• An SOS mode for emergencies

 Practical maintenance tips